o7q/KineticDamage/README.md

 # Also, this damage will be added on top of the damage already done by the player's velocity
 player-use-fall-distance=true

+# Use the direct attack register rather than the standard attack callback (calculated client-side using a mixin)
+# This option is useful if you are having mod compatibility issues (ex.
+BetterCombat, or other combat based mods that may interfere with KineticDamage)
+# This option should usually be enabled, but in the case you are having issues, try disabling it
+player-use-direct-hit-register=true

 # Use player head rotation vector for math
 # This will use the player's head rotation instead of body velocity to calculate values
 # If enabled, the server will always use the players head rotation vector to calculate knockback vectors instead of the velocity vector of the player itself
 # In other words, the knockback will always occur in the direction the player is looking, this is not as realistic but it can be very fun
 player-use-head-rotation=false

-# Use the direct attack register rather than the standard attack callback (calculated client-side using a mixin)
-# This option is useful if you are having mod compatibility issue (ex.
-BetterCombat, or other combat based mods that may interfere with KineticDamage)
-# Disable this if you are having de-syncing issues
-player-use-direct-hit-register=true

-# Should the entity's velocity by completely overwritten by the new calculated velocity?
+# Should the entity's velocity be completely overwritten by the new calculated velocity?
 # By default, the new calculated velocity is added to the entities original velocity, this is much more realistic
 # If enabled, all original entity velocity will be ignored and overwritten by the new calculated velocity
 entity-ignore-original-velocity=false